snapscale/snapscale/docs/consortium_walkthrough.md

 - Use OpenSSL to generate `X509` Certificate
 - The public-key cryptography used in OpenSSL is `ECC - secp384r1`

-## 1. The use of root Certificate Authority (CA) to issue certificates for nodes and clients (below is for local test and it is not recommended for security reasons)
+## 1. The use of root Certificate Authority (CA) to issue certificates for nodes and clients (below is only for local test and it is not recommended for security reasons)

 ```sh
 # The method of CA certificate and key generation----directly generate CA key and its self-signed certificate (3650 days validity)